Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Not all rejections are created equal.
 But if you’re being rejected on a manuscript you’ve sent out, there are 3 possible reasons for each rejection.

 1. Wrong Agent for the Book

-If you’re getting rejections from agents or publishing houses, be sure to double check your research.
+If you’re getting rejections from agents or publishing houses, be sure to double-check your research.
 Look up the agent after you’ve received the rejection and make sure they were even the right submission.
-And check out how to find the perfect agent for you to learn more about conducting your research.
+(Read this to know how to find the perfect agent for you when you’re conducting your research.)